 I work from home now, which makes planning and prepping raw meals for my cat much easier.
 No matter your schedule, you can do this!
 I feed Baby 4 times a day, typically 4 hours apart.

-Baby now produced only has a small amount of waste, as opposed to more before.
-There is no odor to her waste whatsoever.
-I am sure that is due to the higher quality of food. - On this raw food diet, I have noticed my cat seems to have a much stronger instinct.
+Baby now produced only a tiny amount of waste instead of more.
+Moreover, there is no odor to her waste whatsoever.
+I am sure that is due to the higher quality of the food. - I have noticed that my cat seems to have a much stronger instinct for this raw food diet.

-When I am walking toward her placemat to set her food down, Baby stretches both of her back legs as she walks to the food.
-I have recently learned this gesture is how a cat will get her legs ready for the hunt in the wild. - Watching her rip through the house as fast as her legs will carry her after eating is hilarious.
-Her nutritional needs are taken care of, and she becomes all fat and sassy.
+When I walk toward her placemat to set her food down, Baby stretches her back legs as she walks to the food.
+I have recently learned this gesture is how a cat will get her legs ready for the hunt in the wild. - Watching her rip through the house as fast as her legs carry her after eating is hilarious.
+Then, finally, her nutritional needs are taken care of, and she becomes all fat and sassy.

-Baby will run so fast, in the process of trying to stop, she is skating across the hardwood floor on her claws.
-It is funny to watch my cat's animal instincts rev, and so entertaining. - Lastly, I love how I can now spend less making this high-quality DIY homemade cat food than I ever did when buying cat foods at the big box stores.
+Baby will run so fast in trying to stop she is skating across the hardwood floor on her claws.
+Watching my cat’s animal instincts rev is funny and so entertaining. - Lastly, I love how I can now spend less making this high-quality DIY homemade cat food than I ever did when buying cat foods at the big box stores.

 Additionally, you will have an additional saving on veterinary visits and extra care costs because the cat will be healthier eating this kind of diet.
 Isn't that a nice perk?

-If making your own cat food at home is going to become the new normal at your house, there are a few tools and products you may consider investing in.
-You will be using these items frequently.
+If making your cat food at home is going to become the new normal at your house, there are a few tools and products you may consider investing in.
+But, of course, you will be using these items frequently.

 There are pros and cons to using this tool.
 Mixing your DIY cat food by hand is easier to clean up afterward, but the cold meat is hard on your hands.
 The hand blender is easier on your hands but rather annoying to clean.
 I prefer doing it by hand now.

-However, this tool is fantastic if you are physically unable to mix by hand.
+However, this tool is fantastic if you need help mixing it.

 2. Freezer

-It is a good idea to store most of your home-cooked cat food in a chest freezer, one you do not open very frequently, to help prevent spoilage.
+It is a good idea to store most of your home-cooked cat food in a chest freezer, one you only open occasionally, to help prevent spoilage.

 You can transfer a few days worth to your kitchen freezer as needed.
-If you do not already have an additional freezer in your home, you may consider getting a smaller one.
+If you do not already have an additional freezer in your home, consider getting a smaller one.

 I have tried many storage methods.
-The method I like the most is using disposable condiment 5.5 oz condiment cups.
-Filling each one about 3/4 of the way is perfect for an average 12 pounds cat.
-You will need more for a larger floppycat.
+The method I like the most is using disposable condiments 5.5 oz cups.
+Filling each one about 3/4 of the way is perfect for an average 12-pound cat.
+But, of course, you will need more for an enormous cat.

 You will need to adjust the size of daily portions as needed for your kitty.
 Many pet owners also prefer glass storage dishes.